-Research Outputs: In addition to the generation of important scientific knowledge, the TVMI Study will produce: (1) a validated well-being measures instrument; (2) a menu of common program components shown by the evidence to drive successful veteran outcomes across multiple well-being domains; and (3) a de-identified dataset that can be used by others to better understand veteran well-being and program use along the transition continuum.
+Research Outputs: In addition to the generation of scientific publications, posters, and presentations the TVMI Study produced: (1) a validated well-being measures instrument; (2) menus of common program components shown by the evidence to drive successful veteran outcomes across multiple well-being domains; and (3) a de-identified dataset that can be used by others to better understand veteran well-being and program use along the transition continuum.

-Significance of The TVMI Study: Information generated from the TVMI Study could be used by a variety of stakeholders to: (1) learn about well-being domains that are most challenging for veterans at different points along the transition continuum to guide identification of and prompt engagement with at-risk veterans; (2) inform program providers and funders about program components that are associated with improving veterans' well-being outcomes; (3) guide decisions made by the DoD, VA, and policy makers to implement, modify, or cease transition assistance programs for service members and veterans; and (4) lead veterans and their families to programs comprised of components linked to positive outcomes.
+Significance of The TVMI Study: Information generated from the TVMI Study is being used by a variety of stakeholders to: (1) learn about well-being domains that are most challenging for veterans at different points along the transition continuum to guide identification of and prompt engagement with at-risk veterans; (2) inform program providers and funders about program components that are associated with improving veterans' well-being outcomes; (3) guide decisions made by the DoD, VA, and policy makers to implement, modify, or cease transition assistance programs for service members and veterans; and (4) lead veterans and their families to programs comprised of components linked to positive outcomes.

-Significance of Possible Companion Studies: 6,660 participants in the TVMI Study cohort who are providing longitudinal data about their transition experience consented to be contacted about future research studies.
-This provides a rich opportunity to add companion studies that could include (without limitation): (1) joining family members/caregivers of study participants to learn about the transition experience of the entire veteran family/caregiver unit; (2) adding objective administrative data to the self-report information provided by TVMI Study participants; and (3) assessing the well-being outcomes of veterans who participate in specific programs as against those who do not.
+Follow-on Studies: Nearly 8,000 participants in the TVMI Study cohort who provided longitudinal data about their transition experience consented to be contacted about future research studies.
+This provides a rich opportunity to add follow-on studies that could include (without limitation): (1) joining family members/caregivers of study participants to learn about the transition experience of the entire veteran family/caregiver unit; (2) adding objective administrative